 If you mention to people that teenagers are more deferential to authority than adults, you get some quizzical looks (especially from parents of teenagers).
 While teens are by nature headstrong and rebellious, study after study show that when a child under 18 and the police interact, the teen is too easily influenced, particularly if they are being questioned about possible criminal conduct.

 Kids want to please, and tend to do or say anything to get out of a stressful situation — like a police interrogation.
 When it comes to learning values and how to behave, children need parents.
-When it comes to the criminal justice system, they need a lawyer.
+When it comes to children and the police, children need a lawyer.

 There are numerous cases of teenagers confessing to very serious crimes they did not commit.
 Clearly, this can be disastrous to their defense.
 Many teens are locked up for a long time based on false confessions.